-Recently, Variety dropped the bombshell that Steven Spielberg has stepped away from the director’s chair for Indiana Jones 5.
+Recently, Variety dropped the bombshell that Steven Spielberg is not directing Indiana Jones 5.
 Instead, Lucasfilm is in talks with director James Mangold from Logan and Ford vs. Ferrari fame to take over from Spielberg as director for the upcoming film.

 The last film in the series was Indiana Jones and the Kingdom of the Crystal Skull, released in 2008.
 That film saw huge box-office numbers but over time has become the butt of jokes and derision amongst some fans.
 Gripes with the fourth film range from it having a convoluted plot, lame villains, ancient alien theory as its subject matter and, worst of all, the comical and totally unbelievable Dr Jones’ slipping into a refrigerator in order to survive a nuclear blast.

 The Indiana Jones franchise is intrinsically linked with Spielberg and losing him as director is a tragedy in many respects.
 Together with George Lucas, Spielberg brought the maverick archaeologist Jones to life.
 The franchise thrilled audiences, captivating a generation for decades to come.
 Spielberg’s uncanny ability to mix fantasy, action and adventure with humour and drama made the series great.